BryanHaley/git-linestats-widget/README.md

 ```
 You **must** use forward slashes `/` or double backslashes `\\` for the path separators.

-## Track lines in untracked files
+## Count lines in untracked files
 Git won't report insertions from untracked files (i.e. files that haven't been committed yet).
 If you wish to include these, you can enable it here:

 ```json
 "include_untracked_files": true
 ```

-Note that this feature requires reading the untracked files, so it may be intensive on CPU and disk resources if you have many untracked files or large untracked files.
-If you run into issues, disable this, or try changing your refresh rate to update the stats less frequently.
+Note that this feature requires reading the untracked files when they are added or changed, so it may be intensive on CPU and disk resources at those times.
+If you have issues, turn this feature off.

 ## All settings
 ```json